DataDog/integrations-core/sqlserver/README.md

 Make sure that your SQL Server instance supports SQL Server authentication by enabling "SQL Server and Windows Authentication mode" in the server properties.
 **Server Properties** -> **Security** -> **SQL Server and Windows Authentication mode**

-### Configuration
+### Prerequisite

-1. Create a read-only login to connect to your server:
+Create a read-only login to connect to your server:

    ```text
        CREATE LOGIN datadog WITH PASSWORD = '<PASSWORD>';